sridhar-max24/Netflix/README.md

 SQL for data querying
-Python with pandas and matplotlib for analysis and visualization Support from ChatGPT and Gemini AI for coding guidance YouTube tutorials for enhancing visualization techniques
+Python with pandas and matplotlib for analysis and visualization Self-learning through YouTube for comprehensive data analysis techniques Guidance from ChatGPT and Gemini AI for coding support